 The year is 1992.
 I’m 15 years old and just starting high school.
 (Yeah, I’m old – wanna fight me?)
 Gracing the very top of the pop music charts is Whitney Houston’s “I Will Always Love You”, followed closely by Sir Mix-A-Lot’s “Baby Got Back”, a misogynistic but kinda refreshing ode to women with junk in their trunk.
 At the time it was a welcome change to the messages that were crammed down our throats about how skinny we women were supposed to be, about how we were supposed to be delicate flowers who did our strength training with Campbell’s soup cans (if at all) and spend most of our time dedicated to fitness doing step aerobics and dancercise with Paula Abdul.
 And my friends and I thought it was great – we shook our healthy butts along with Sir Mix-A-Lot at school dances jubilantly.

 Then along came Jennifer Lopez in that green Versace dress that she wore to the 2000 Grammy awards which sent the world into a tailspin (see what I did there?).
 Wait, a gorgeous, healthy, fit woman flaunting a curvaceous behind?
 Inconceivable.
-Except that people – male AND female – loved it because it was awesome and shocking but at the same time kinda relatable.
+Except that people – male AND female – loved that statement because it was rebellious and shocking but at the same time kinda relatable.
 Here was an a-list celebrity rocking a revealing dress at a healthy weight.
 She showed us all that you didn’t have to be bone-rack skinny to look awesome and sexy…

 And now here we are: you can’t open up a search page or a social media platform or look for anything fitness related anywhere without getting bum-barded by images of celebs with giant cabooses, butt implants, butt workouts, and my personal favorite, hordes of (usually young) male trainers urging women to work their booty.
 I am pretty fed up with young dudes telling me what my butt should look like.
 Dear women of the world, standards have changed (again).
 In order to be attractive and desirable and to be a worthwhile human being, you must possess a giant round ass, complete with its own weather system and gravity field.
 You know what?
 Fuck the way fitness is marketed to women.